opengeos/lidar/README.rst

 Pacman-based Linux
 ^^^^^^^^^^^^^^^^^^

 The following commands can be used to install GDAL for Pacman-based Linux distributions (e.g., Arch Linux, Manjaro).
-You might need to used `sudo` if you encounter permission errors.
+You might need to use **sudo** if you encounter permission errors.

 .. code:: python

-  sudo pacman -S yaourt --noconfirm yaourt -S gdal --noconfirm yaourt -S python-gdal --noconfirm pip install lidar
+  sudo pacman -S yaourt --noconfirm yaourt -S gdal --noconfirm yaourt -S python-gdal --noconfirm pip install lidar --no-cache-dir

 MacOS X